Business & Success

 Culture & Society

-Israel In the World
+In the Lion's Den: Israel and the World

 by Ambassador Danny Danon.
-Ambassador Danon writes the first book about the new landscape in the Middle East and what is portends for Israel’s future and for peace in the region.
+Ambassador Danon writes the first book about the new landscape in the Middle East and what it portends for Israel’s future and for peace in the region.
 (Post Hill Press/Wicked Son Books, Spring 2022).

 Scam Me if You Can